 “The more things the car exposes on the CAN bus, the wider the scope for the Bicho.
 Some cars expose lights, the throttle position, brakes, and so on, so you might control those things.”

-At Hack in the Box, the pair will present a new a new feature that allows attackers to remotely kill the car’s ECU and cause the car to stop working.
+At Hack in the Box, the pair will present a new feature that allows attackers to remotely kill the car’s ECU and cause the car to stop working.

 The Bicho can also be configured to execute an attack payload automatically once the target vehicle is near a given GPS location, has surpassed a set speed, has fallen below a set fuel level, etc.